impeccable-taste/impeccable-taste.github.io/_posts/2025/2025-04-15/2025-04-15-00-horror-in-the-high-desert.md

 <span class="reviewsection">Do they say the title?</span> No they don't, the cowards.

 <span class="reviewsection">One sentence review:</span> as usual with the genre the scariest bit was how nothing happens for 75% percent of the runtime and them boom.<br/>
 <span class="reviewsection">Okay, more:</span> The other day I found out about this movie in one of those "the scariest films you've never heard about!" kind of lists and uh well let's say it's passable at best and does literally nothing new.
-I mean sure it's a quick watch so if you're dumb about this microgenre you can go for it but other than that spooooooky music here and there it's got very little going for it, unfortunately.<br/>
+I mean sure it's a quick watch so if you're dumb about this microgenre you can go for it but other than that spooooooky music here and there it's got very little going for it, unfortunatmiddleofnowherecore, ely.<br/>
 <span class="reviewsection">A simple way to improve it:</span> I am not sure why the movie keeps bringing up that Gary is a bit train obsessed (train pilled?), maybe they're trying to winkwink at the audience instead of saying "so uh he's autistic", but even if that was the case I'm not sure what they'd be trying to add.
 So instead I suggest we use the train as a foreshadowing thing and by the end of the movie when it's all quiet and tense suddenly it's choo choo time, motherfucker.

 <span class="reviewsection">Trivia about the IMDb trivia:</span>